-Glaucoma is a complex group of eye problems but it can broadly be divided into chronic (or open angle) glaucoma, and acute (also known as closed angle) glaucoma.
+Glaucoma is a complex group of eye problems but it can broadly be divided into chronic glaucoma (or open angle glaucoma), and acute glaucoma (also known as closed angle glaucoma).
 Chronic open angle glaucoma is the commonest form.
 Acute glaucoma is much less common but still affects about 1 in 1000 people.

 In a normal eye, aqueous fluid circulates through the pupil into the chamber behind the cornea, and drains from this chamber out of the eye through a meshwork of fine vessels located at the outer edge of the iris (the coloured part of the eye).